Introduction

 Ezergrade uses only essential cookies necessary to operate the Service:

 We do not use advertising cookies, analytics trackers, or third-party tracking pixels.
 We do not serve advertisements of any kind.
-We do not engage in cross-site tracking or behavioral profiling.
+We do not engage in cross-site tracking or behavioral profiling, and we do not allow third parties to collect personally identifiable information about your activity over time or across third-party websites through the Service.

 Your Rights